oeggy03/tp/docs/DeveloperGuide.md

        where the scheduled interview time is not in the correct `DD-MM-YYYY HH:mm` format.<br>
        Expected: No internship is added.
 Error details shown in the status message.
 Status bar remains the same.

+#### Editing internship details

+1. Editing an internship's details

+    1. Prerequisite: Company and internship lists are available.
+    2. Test case: `edit i c/2 i/3 n/Finance Intern 2024 s/20-02-2024 09:45`<br>
+       Expected: The role name and scheduled interview time for the third internship of the second company in the list are updated.
+Details of the edited internship are shown in the status message.

+    3. Other incorrect edit commands to try: `edit i c/2`, `edit i i/3`, `edit i c/2 i/3` without any fields to be updated.<br>
+       Expected: No internship is edited.
+Error message is shown in the status message.

 #### Deleting an internship

 1. Deleting an internship from a company